DoctorKen2k/Final-Project/README.md

 This project is a betting game.

 The project simulates two dogs fighting.

+When you unzip the file and navigate to the folder where you would see numerous of files, open the one titled, "BettingDogs."

 You will start the program and a GUI window will appear.